j4mie/confuzzle/README.md

 **Author:** Jamie Matthews.
 [Follow me on Twitter](http://twitter.com/j4mie).

 When deploying an application, you often need to create configuration files for various components (databases, web servers, reverse proxies, etc).
-Often, the **same** value needs to appear in **multiple** places.
-This tool lets you store all of your app config in one place, outside of version control, and combine it with your templated config files at build time.
+Often, the **same** value needs to appear in **multiple** places (for example, a port number that servers should bind to and clients should connect to). `confuzzle` lets you store all of your app config in one place (possibly outside of version control), and combine it with your templated config files at build time.

 Example
 -------